 The WordPress activity log on busy websites can contain hundreds of thousands of events, so you need a text search capability to find what you are looking for, especially if you are troubleshooting a specific WordPress issue or doing forensic work.
 The plugin also has a number of filters to help you fine-tune the search results.

 Executives, managers, supervisors and everyone likes reports.
 Reports allow you to get a good indication of how things are progressing without having to filter the data.
-The WordPress reports module in the WP Security Audit Log plugin allows you to generate any type of user, site (in multisite) and event report.
+The WordPress reports module in the WP Activity Log plugin allows you to generate any type of user, site (in multisite), and event report.
 You can also configure automatic generation and send daily, weekly, monthly and quarterly reports via email.

 External Database & Integration Tools for the WordPress Activity Log

-The WP Security Audit Log also has a suite of database and integration tools that allow you to store the WordPress activity log in an external database, configure archiving and mirror it to another database, Papertrail online service, and syslog.
+The WP Activity Log also has a suite of database and integration tools that allow you to store the WordPress activity log in an external database, configure archiving and mirror it to another database, Papertrail online service, and syslog.
 It also supports SSL connections.

 For more details on these features, refer to this page.